-Like any of the other unplugged electronics in your home or office, your Chantilly, VA, vehicle also has a battery.
-According to the MIT School of Engineering, a battery is a device that is able to store electrical energy in the form of chemical energy and convert that energy into electricity.
-While you can’t exactly store energy by catching it, you can store electrical energy inside the chemicals found inside of a battery.
+Like any of the other wireless electronics in your home or office, your Chantilly, VA, vehicle also has a battery.
+According to the MIT School of Engineering, a battery is a device that stores electrical energy in the form of chemical energy and converts that energy into electricity.
+While you can’t precisely save energy by catching it, you can store electrical power inside the chemicals found inside a battery.
 In this helpful blog from our automotive maintenance experts at Casey’s Automotive, we’ll give you an easy to understand breakdown.

 How Does A Battery Work?

 Batteries have three main components: two terminals made of different chemicals, an anode (negative terminal), a cathode (positive terminal), and an electrolyte chemical that acts as a medium to allow the flow of charge between the cathode and the anode.

 Most vehicular batteries rely on a lead-acid reaction, which falls under the category of SLI (starting, lighting, and ignition) by providing short bursts of energy to power the different parts of your vehicle.
 Those parts include accessories, lights, and the engine.
 Once the battery sends an initial jolt to the engine, it starts the alternator.
 From that jolt, the alternator is then used to power the engine.

 Given the chemical make-up of a battery, temperature changes can cause some issues.
 Summer heat is damaging to the internals of the battery as the heat increases the vaporization of the electrolyte.
 When that happens, it causes the corrosion process to speed up.
 If you’ve ever seen a battery with a dusty or foamy substance near the terminal, you’ve witnessed battery corrosion.